These Are the Best Wines to Drink with Every Type of Chicken Dish

-One reason for chicken's popularity is that it tastes good with so many different foods.
-Another is that it's flexible with wine.
+Chicken is a favorite for a reason: The protein tastes good with so many different seasonings, side dishes, and accompaniments.
+Another source of its popularity is that it's flexible with wine.
 Unlike steak, which seems to demand a robust red, or fish, which wants a crisp white, chicken is a lot less fussy.
-Maybe that's because the bird itself is a bit of a hybrid, part lean white meat, part rich dark meat.
-A simple roasted chicken, for example, pairs equally well with a full-flavored red, a fruity rose, or a dry white.
+Maybe that's because the meat itself is a bit of a hybrid, part lean white meat, part rich dark meat.
+A simple roasted chicken, for example, pairs equally well with a full-flavored red, a fruity rosé, or a dry white.
 How, then, do you make the best match?
-One piece of advice: Look beyond the chicken itself -- we'll explain.
+Our wine experts share their top tips for the perfect poultry pairing.